nialljmiller/summer-school-2026-labs/content/monday/lab-1.md

 4. We will now run our model (first without magnetic braking).
 In the work directory, run ``./rn``.
-    You will see that MESA complains about about the quantities that we want to plot in our custom window (bad yaxis for History panels plot ...).
+    You will see that after the relaxation phase MESA complains about about the quantities that we want to plot in our custom window (`ERROR: failed to find * in history data`).
 This is because these quantities are not saved in the history file by default.
     You can stop the run prematurely with ctrl+C.
     The files that dictate what output should be saved can be found in